 If you like hot snacks and sweet desserts, this will be your ‘go to’ place for a quick snack when walking up here.
+The food here is wonderful and the selection of baked items and snacks is extensive.
 It is still one of the reasons why I don’t complain about getting off at 168th Street when the C subway is not in service.
 I like to stop at one of the pocket parks on Broadway to relax and eat.
 It was a long afternoon of walking.

 My walk over these three days took me from 155th Street to 145th Street from Riverside Drive to Lenox Avenue (there are still some side streets on the other side of Jackie Robinson Park that I have not finished yet).
 Don’t let these maps fool you, these are long blocks being walked in humid weather.

 I started my walk today at the Hispanic Society of America Museum at 613 West 155th Street which is on the Boricua College-Manhattan Campus.
 It shares the campus with the American Academy of Arts & Letters, which closed down in June for the rest of the summer.
 The Hispanic Society of America is a free museum that is small enough that you can enjoy the visit for about an hour without being overwhelmed like you would at one of the bigger museums.

 The Hispanic Society of America at 613 West 155 Street